 Now buried beneath a four-lane flyover

-Since the land was reclaimed from beneath the sea
+Since the land was reclaimed from beneath the waves

 For a Memorial Park to Sun Yat-sen,